10 Best Password Managers for Mac in 2024 + Coupons

 How do password managers protect against phishing attacks on Mac?

-Password managers on Mac combat phishing by securely storing website URLs along with your login details.
+Password managers combat phishing on Mac in the same way they do on other devices: by securely storing website URLs along with your login details.
 When you auto-fill credentials, the manager checks the website’s URL against the stored one.
 If there’s a mismatch, suggesting a phishing attempt, the manager won’t auto-fill the login information, preventing you from inadvertently entering your credentials on a malicious site.
-Dashlane enhances this phishing protection by actively sending alerts when you attempt to enter credentials on a potentially dangerous site.
+Dashlane enhances this phishing protection by actively sending alerts when you attempt to manually enter credentials on a potentially dangerous site.

 Can a password manager auto-fill passwords in all browsers on Mac?

 Most password managers are designed to work across various browsers on Mac, including Safari, Chrome, Firefox, and others.
 They come with browser extensions that enable auto-fill functionality, ensuring you can use them seamlessly regardless of your browser choice.
-However, compatibility may vary slightly between different password managers, so it’s worth checking the specifics for the one you choose.
+However, compatibility may vary slightly between different password managers, so it’s worth checking the specifics for the one you choose, especially if you use a less popular browser.
 That said, all of the password managers on this list worked with the majority of browsers on Mac.

 Do I need to pay for a password manager?